broisnischal/prisma-type-generator/README.md

 }
 ```

-**Use Case:** API that serializes dates as ISO strings, or when working with binary data as `Uint8Array` instead of `Buffer`.

 ---

 ### `jsonTypeMapping`

-**What it does:** Enables `PrismaType` namespace for JSON types, allowing you to extend JSON field types.
+Enables `PrismaType` namespace for JSON types, allowing you to extend JSON field types. you can even provide the namespaceName `PrismaJson` or anything you would like to use, and it's cross compatible with `prisma-json-types-generator`.

-**When to use:** Strongly-typed JSON fields, when you need type safety for JSON data, or when JSON structure is known.

-**Why use it:** Type-safe JSON fields, better autocomplete, and the ability to define JSON structure in a separate file.
+`namespaceName` Sets a custom namespace name for JSON type mapping (default: `PrismaType`).

 **Example:**